Tangier: Medieval

-Probably invited by Count Boniface, who feared war with the empress dowager, tens of thousands of Vandals under Gaiseric crossed into North Africa in 429 CE and occupied Tingis and Mauretania as far east as Calama.
+Probably invited by Count Boniface, who feared war with the empress dowager, tens of thousands of Vandals under Gaiseric crossed into North Africa in 429 CE and occupied Tingis and Mauretania, as far east as Calama.
 When Boniface learned that he and the empress had been manipulated against each other by Aetius, he attempted to compel the Vandals to return to Spain but was instead defeated at Calama in 431.
-The Vandals lost control of Tingis and the rest of Mauretania in various Berber uprisings.
+The Vandals lost control of Tingis and the rest of Mauretania during various Berber uprisings.

 Tingis was reconquered by Belisarius, the general of the Byzantine emperor Justinian I, in 533 as part of the Vandalic War.
 The new provincial administration was moved, however, to the more defensible base at Septem (present-day Ceuta).
 Byzantine control probably yielded to pressure from Visigoth Spain around 618.

-Count Julian of Ceuta supposedly led the last defences of Tangier against the Muslim invasion of North Africa.
-Medieval romance made his betrayal of Christendom a personal vendetta against the Visigoth king Roderic over the honour of his daughter, but Tangier at last fell to a siege by the forces of Musa bin Nusayr sometime between 707 and 711.
-While he moved south through central Morocco, he had his deputy at Tangier Tariq ibn Zayid, Musa's mawla launch the beginning of the Muslim invasion of Spain.
+Count Julian of Ceuta supposedly led the last defences of Tangier against the Islamic conquest of the Maghreb.
+Medieval romance made his betrayal of Christendom a personal vendetta against the Visigoth king Roderic over the honour of his daughter; however, Tangier at last fell to a siege by the forces of Musa bin Nusayr between 707 and 711.
+While Musa bin Nusayr moved south through central Morocco, he had his deputy at Tangier Tariq ibn Zayid, Musa's mawla launch the beginning of the Islamic conquest of Spain.
 Uqba ibn Nafi was frequently but erroneously credited with Tangier's conquest by medieval historians, but only owing to Musa's later commission at the hands of Al-Walid I.

 Under the Umayyads, Tangier served as the capital of the Moroccan district (Maghreb al-Aqsa or al-Udwa) of the province of Africa (Ifriqiya).
 The conquest of the Maghreb and Spain had, however, been undertaken principally as raids for slaves and plunder and the caliphate's leadership continued to treat all Berbers as pagans or slaves for tax purposes, even after their wholesale conversion to Islam.
 In the area around Tangier, these hateful taxes were mostly paid in female slaves or in tender lambskins obtained by beating the ewes to induce premature birth.
 Governor Yazid was murdered by Berber guards whom he had tattooed as slaves in c.
 720, and in the 730s, similar treatment from Governor Ubayd Allah and al-Muradi, his deputy at Tangier, provoked the Berber Revolt.
 Inspired by the egalitarian Kharijite heresy, Barghawata and others under Maysara al-Matghari seized Tangier in the summer of 740.
 In the Battle of the Nobles on the city's outskirts a few months later, Maysara's replacement Khalid ibn Hamid massacred the cream of Arab nobility in North Africa.
 An enraged Caliph Hisham ordered an attack from a second army "whose beginning is where they are and whose end is where I am," but this army was defeated at Bagdoura the next year.
 The Barghawata were concentrated further south on the Atlantic coast, and area around Tangier fell into chaos until 785.